Council Tax charges for Long Term Empty Properties

 The main aim of the policy which can be found here is to encourage owners of long term empty properties to bring them back into use to help tackle housing shortages.

-If you own or rent a property which has been empty for 12 months or more, the Council Tax will increase to 200%, unless the property qualifies for any exemptions or discounts.
+If you own or rent a property which has been empty for 12 months or more, the Council Tax will increase to 200%, unless the property qualifies for any legislative exemptions or discounts.

 If you purchase a property, take over a tenancy or move into a property which has already been empty for 12 months you may be required to pay the premium as soon as you take the property over.

-A discount may still apply if:
+A legislative discount may still apply if:

 - You become the owner of an unoccupied property requiring structural works and it is over 12 months since the property was last occupied.
 For more information please visit Structural Repair section of our website.